Hassanawi/Hassanawi/README.md

 ---

 ## 🎮 Fun Fact
-When I’m not coding, I’m likely exploring the newest NFT trends, playing blockchain games, or optimizing model performance for real-world tasks.
+When I’m not building with code, you’ll find me deep into Web3 rabbit holes, testing out AI tools, or brainstorming ideas for the next NFT gaming experience.
+I love mixing creativity with logic—whether it’s optimizing a model or crafting a smart contract that feels like digital magic.